d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-and-dataset.md

 ### Defining a Class for Loading the Dataset

 Below we define a class for loading the SNLI dataset by inheriting from the `Dataset` class in Gluon.
-The argument `num_steps` in the constructor specifies the length of any text sequence so that each minibatch of sequences will have the same shape.
+The argument `num_steps` in the class constructor specifies the length of a text sequence so that each minibatch of sequences will have the same shape.
 In other words,
 tokens after the first `num_steps` ones in longer sequence are trimmed, while special tokens “&lt;pad&gt;” will be appended to shorter sequences until their length becomes `num_steps`.
+By implementing the `__getitem__` function, we can arbitrarily access the premise, hypothesis, and label with the index `idx`.

 ```{.python .input  n=115}
 # Saved in the d2l package for later use